Hokitika & Kanieri Tramway

-The Hokitika & Kanieri Tramway was an 3.5 km long, privately owned bush tramway with a gauge of between Hokitika and Kaniere in the Westland District on the West Coast of the South Island, New Zealand, which operated from 1866 to 1914 as a horse-drawn tram and from the 1920s to 1950s as a logging railway.
+The Hokitika & Kanieri Tramway was an 3.5 km long, privately owned tramway with a gauge of between Hokitika and Kaniere in the Westland District on the West Coast of the South Island, New Zealand, which operated from 1866 to 1914 as a horse-drawn tram and from the 1920s to 1950s as a logging railway.

 History

 Construction

 In 1866, the Hokitika & Kanieri Tramway Company built a tram with wooden rails from the Hokitika jetty to the Hotel Terminus in Kanieri.
 In November 1866, the tenders for the construction of the route were published, and then the track was laid in sections.